Neuronized Priors for Bayesian Sparse Linear Regression: Discussion

-Inspired by the idea of neuron activation, which is central to all neural network (aka deep learning) methods, we propose to use an activation function and a product representation to unify and extend shrinkage priors employed in high-dimensional Bayesian regression analyses.
-By simply changing the activation function, our unified framework (and its companion software package) enables practitioners to easily test out the effects of imposing different classes of priors for their regression models.
-Furthermore, our ``neronization'' formulation of the prior distribution enables us to develop more efficient MCMC sampling algorithms for the full Bayesian inference.
-For example, we show empirically that the MCMC algorithm based on the neuronized version of the discrete SpSL prior is about 5-10 times more efficient than the standard procedure in terms of ESS.
+Inspired by the idea of neuron activation, which is central to all neural network-based methods, we propose to use an activation function and a product representation to unify and extend shrinkage priors employed in high-dimensional Bayesian regression analyses.
+By simply changing the activation function, our unified framework (together with its companion software package) enables practitioners to easily test out effects of different classes of priors for a regression model.
+We show that the neuronization procedure can be efficiently implemented to emulate a wide class of distributions including many non-conjugate and mixture priors, which is a clear advantage over existing Bayesian regression frameworks.
+The neuronization formulation can also be easily extended to a broad class of nonlinear models (such as logistic regression), where the lack of prior conjugacy may hinder the applicability and scalability of conventional Bayesian regression procedures, especially when one wants to employ discrete SpSL priors.

-We note that the currently available strategy for Bayesian inference with the discrete SpSL prior is quite sophisticated and nontrivial, as it requires one to integrate out all continuous coefficients conditioning on the variable inclusion indicator vector.
-This integration strategy, however, is no longer available if a non-conjugate prior is used, or the linear regression is changed to, say, the logistic regression or other generalized linear models.
-In contrast, the adoption of the neuronized prior formulation renders the integration strategy unnecessary and makes it much more practical to use the discrete SpSL prior (neuronized version) for the full Bayesian analysis of a broad class of statistical models (e.g., logistic regression models).

-Since the neuronized prior contains only continuous parameters, not discrete ones, an efficient optimization algorithm can be developed to find the posterior mode (the MAP estimator) of a regression model without considering additional computational strategies such as the EM algorithm.
-For example, instead of using a Monte Carlo annealing type algorithm to solve a combinatorial optimization problem so as to find the best model under a discrete SpSL prior (or according to the BIC criterion), we illustrate how a coordinate-ascent algorithm can be used to find the MAP estimator efficiently.
+Furthermore, the neuronization idea can be applied to construct structured sparsity priors for more complicated models.
+For example, some sparsity patterns may be spatially correlated, which is computationally challenging if one directly imposes spatial correlations among the latent indicator variables that underlie either a discrete or a continuous multivariate SpSL prior.
+In contrast, a multivariate structure can be easily imposed on the $\alpha_j$'s in the neuronized prior setting (\ref{eq:neuro}).
+Because all parameters in such a setting are continuous and non-latent, a Hamiltonian Monte Carlo algorithm can be used to efficiently sample from the posterior distribution.